DaavidM/Discord-Bot/README.md

 Will add commands/help documentation soon.

 *** NOTE***
-The Shooter was supposed to primarily be a greeting bot, hence the name of the file.
+The Shooter was supposed to primarily be a greeting bot, hence the name of the file Greetings.cs in src/Modules.
 Don't let this fool you, however!
-Greetings.cs contains moderation features which will assist you in managing the channel.
+Greetings.cs contains moderation features which will assist you in managing your server.
 In fact, a future update will feature a separate module altogether.
 - Daavid